Fjuzi/traction_base/README.md

 # Requirements
-We attached a requirements.txt with all the neccessary requirements.
+We attached a [requirements](https://github.com/Fjuzi/traction_base/blob/main/requirements.txt) with all the neccessary requirements.
 However, following the steps of installation will install everything properly as well.
 We rather recommend that way.

 # Install
 Instalation of the scent and haptic predictor of the end-to-end mulsemedia system.